R-S-A/belenios/README.md

     the first step above.
 The whole set will enable universal verifiability.

-Note: `partial_decryptions.jsons` is a temporary file whose contents is embedded in `result.json`, so there is no need to keep it.
+Note: after the tally is complete, `partial_decryptions.jsons` is no longer needed to perform verifications; `result.json` is sufficient.
+However, only the partial decryptions that were actually used are recorded in `result.json`.
+You might want to keep `partial_decryptions.jsons` to e.g. check that all trustees contributed to the tally.

 Server administrator's guide
 ----------------------------